 10. Pitch Stories To Reporters

-As you become increasingly established in the industry, you should think about gaining publicity.
+As you become increasingly established in the industry, you should think about gaining free publicity.
 There are tons of news outlets that write about real estate, and reporters are constantly seeking out real estate agents as sources for their articles.

 According to Blum, pitching stories to reporters is helpful for agents in that it increases their exposure, showcases them as experts within the field and improves their apparent trustworthiness in the eyes of potential buyers and sellers.